 In Victoria, there are CCTV cameras in most parts of police stations (including the lobby cells).
 There are also cameras in some police vehicles, and many police officers wear body worn cameras.
 (See ‘Body worn cameras’, below.)
-You can ask Victoria Police for a copy of the relevant CCTV footage – although, it is often difficult to obtain this footage under The right of any person to access documents held by government agencies, except documents excluded by legislation. laws.
+You can ask Victoria Police for a copy of the relevant CCTV footage – although, it is often difficult to obtain this footage under freedom of information laws.
 When requesting the footage (in writing, such as by email), it is important that you tell Victoria Police (that the footage may be used as evidence; it is also important to ask for the footage to be preserved.

 4 Get photographs of any injuries